Kart racing game

-SuperTuxKart is a kart racing game featuring mascots of open-source software.
+SuperTuxKart is a kart racing game featuring mascots of open-source software, such as Tux (center).

 A kart racing game, also known as cart racing game or go-kart racing game, is a subgenre of racing games.
-Kart racing games have simplified driving mechanics while including unusual racetrack designs, obstacles, and vehicular combat.
-Though the genre has its roots in the 1980s, Super Mario Kart (1992) popularized the genre, with its subsequent series still being considered the foremost kart racing franchise.
+Kart racing games have simplified driving mechanics while including unusual race track designs, obstacles, and vehicular combat.
+Though the genre has its roots in the 1980s, Super Mario Kart (1992) popularized the genre, with its subsequent series still being considered the foremost kart racing franchise with over 200 million copies sold.

 Mechanics and traits

 Kart racing games are known to have simplified driving mechanics while adding obstacles, over-the-top racetrack designs, a wide range of background music and various action elements.
 Kart racers are also known to cast fictional characters, particularly from animated media franchises, as the drivers of vehicles with unusual designs, often reflecting the distinct trait or personality of the character.
 Vehicle design in kart racing games range from simplistic go-karts to unique, more complex designs such as monster trucks or sports cars, depending on the game.
 Kart racing games are a more arcade-like experience than other racing games and usually offer over-the-top gameplay in which player characters can utilize weapons and projectiles against one another, collect power-ups to gain advantage, or perform special techniques to gain a speed boost.
 Typically, in such games, vehicles move more like go-karts and motor scooters, lacking anything along the lines of a gear stick and clutch pedal.
 The simplistic controls in kart racing games may be comparable to controlling radio controlled cars.

 Kart racing games are distinct from and not to be confused with kart simulators, which is a minor subgenre of racing simulator games that simulates actual kart racing without over-the-top gameplay elements.